Noel Besi River: Hydrology

+Catchment

+The catchment of the Noel Besi River is one of the 18 largest catchments in Timor-Leste, but is not in the top 10.
+The portion located within Timor-Leste is 338 km2 in area, and 60% of the catchment (ie another 507 km2) is situated in Indonesia.

+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Noel Besi River catchment is one of the two major catchments in the Lifau & Tono Besi hydrologic unit, which is about 837 km2 in total area, and covers 5.5% of the country; the other one is the Tono River catchment.

 Geography

 The river flows in the northwest part of Timor with predominantly tropical savanna climate (designated as Aw in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is October, when the average temperature is around 28 °C, and the coldest is February, at 22 °C. The average annual rainfall is 1621 mm.
 The wettest month is January, with an average of 331 mm rainfall, and the driest is August, with 7 mm rainfall.

 Border

-The Noel Besi forms the "Noel Besi-Citrana border" area between Kupang Regency, East Nusa Tenggara, Indonesia, and Ambeno Regency, which belongs to East Timor.
+The Noel Besi forms the "Noel Besi-Citrana border" area between Kupang Regency, East Nusa Tenggara, Indonesia, and Ambeno Regency, which belongs to Timor-Leste.
 This area is watered Noel Besi river which discharges into Ombai Strait.
-In the period of Portuguese colonization, the river flowed on the east side of the disputed area, but due to the natural climate change, the river shifted to the right side of the disputed area, which has now become a fertile agricultural heritage land with the current Noel Besi river.
+In the period of Portuguese colonization, the river flew on the east side of the disputed area, but due to the natural climate change, the river shifted to the right side of the disputed area, which has now become a fertile agricultural heritage land with the current Noel Besi river.

-The small village Naktuka is in the eastern part of administrative village Netemnanu, District of Amfoang, Kupang Regency, and located exactly on the border between Indonesia and East Timor.
+The small village Naktuka is in the eastern part of administrative village Netemnanu, District of Amfoang, Kupang Regency, and located exactly on the border between Indonesia and Timor-Leste.
 Now the area of 1,069 hectare has a "free zone" status, cannot be entered by population of both country, although historically, Naktuka belonged to Indonesia, according to the agreement between Portugal and the Netherlands in 1904.
-In 2017, 63 families from East Timor occupied Naktuka, with immigration office, church, electric network and meeting place of the Oecusse people.
+In 2017, 63 families from Timor-Leste occupied Naktuka, with immigration office, church, electric network and meeting place of the Oecusse people.

-Originally the border between Amfoang and East Timor was the Noel Besi, but now the East Timor people has crossed the border up to 3 km until the stream of Nonomna.
+Originally the border between Amfoang and Timor-Leste was the Noel Besi, but now the Timor-Leste people has crossed the border up to 3 km until the stream of Nonomna.
 One meter from the stream is the Indonesian army outpost.
-This stream is claimed by East Timor as the border between Indonesia and East Timor.
-Indonesia wants the Noel Besi as its area according to toponym, whereas East Timor wants the Nono Nomna River based on compass azimuth.
+This stream is claimed by Timor-Leste as the border between Indonesia and Timor-Leste.
+Indonesia wants the Noel Besi as its area according to toponym, whereas Timor-Leste wants the Nono Nomna River based on compass azimuth.